ProjectEvergreen/greenwood/packages/plugin-postcss/README.md

 };
 ```

-_Eventually once [PostCSS adds support for ESM configuration files](https://github.com/postcss/postcss-cli/issues/387), then this will drop to only needing one file._

 ### Extend Config

-If you would like to _extend_ the default configuration with your own custom _postcss.config.js_, you can enable the `extendConfig` option of this plugin
+If you would like to _extend_ the default configuration with your own custom _postcss.config.js_, you can enable the `extendConfig` option of this plugin.

 ```js
 import { greenwoodPluginPostCss } from '@greenwood/plugin-postcss';